 (5) If a consumer given a notice does not comply with it within the time specified, or any extension granted by the network operator, the network operator may disconnect the consumer’s installation from the network operator’s distribution works.

-[Regulation 243 inserted in Gazette 13 Apr 2012 p.
-1648-9.]
+[Regulation 243 inserted: Gazette 13 Apr 2012 p.
+1648-9; amended: Gazette 2 Oct 2018 p.
+3790.]

 244. Damage by overloading to network operator’s apparatus